jmarca/calvad_merge_pairs/README.md

 is a refactor of code from my bdp repo, and will rely heavily on my calvad_rscripts, etc components.

+For an overview, see the section titled "Join Wim and VDS: Pairs and Neighbors" in the CalVAD final report (which is contained in the file `data_processing_wimvds.md`).

+# Add TAMS to CalVAD

+The latest edits to this code (June 2017) relate to integrating TAMS sites as if they are WIM sites into CalVAD.

+Most of the work is done elsewhere, but here there need to be edits to make sure that TAMS sites are included in the WIM queries and manipulations, such that a VDS site is paired with every TAMS site.

+Key steps will entail making sure (with tests) that completed TAMS sites get pulled in with every action that operates on WIM sites.

+(One annoying problem is that the tests for this package rely on a live DB, not on fake data.
+So I'll need to copy and paste test scaffolding from another package.)

 # Refactor and rewrite

+(The below was written in May 2015, and done and working as of May 2016.)

 Rather than leaving most of the work in calvad_data_extract sql files, and recognizing that the pairing and merging step has to happen after